gerner/stellarpunk/designs/missions.md

   been dispensed.
 * Cancelled - the task (assigned or not) is no longer relevant for some reason, perhaps the poster cancelled it.

+# Strawman

+Two characters: poster, agent.
+Poster decides to create a task.
+Task gets assigned to agent.
+Agent plans to carry out the task.

+Task has a goal (success criteria).
+Task has failure criteria.
+Agent ignores failure criteria (for now).

+Agent uses success criteria to come up with a strategy to fulfill the task, given a set of actions they can take (e.g. traveling to a location, mining an asteroid, trading with a station, etc.)